 4. Salvia Daiguii

 Unlike many salvia species adapted to hot and dry climates, this one does relatively well in cold temperatures.
 For this reason, it is planted during the summer and spring.
 Salvia Daiguii is consumed like many other salvias – as an extract.
 Most people prefer boiling it in water and drinking it directly.
 However, it can also be infused with supplements and taken in solid form.
-It is not yet known whether using it on the skin is safe, but we recommend drinking it in liquid form.
+It is unknown whether using it on the skin is safe, but we recommend drinking it in liquid form.

 READ MORE:: Three Reasons Why You Might Want To Buy Kratom Extract